Neutronium: History

-The term "neutronium" was coined in 1926 by Andreas von Antropoff for a conjectured form of matter made up of neutrons with no protons or electrons, which he placed as the chemical element of atomic number zero at the head of his new version of the periodic table.
-It was subsequently placed in the middle of several spiral representations of the periodic system for classifying the chemical elements, such as those of Charles Janet (1928), Edgar Emerson (1944), and John D. Clark (1950).
+Ernest Rutherford proposed a hypothetical neutral particle in 1920, as combination of a proton and an electron with the atomic nucleus.
+The proposed particle would be discovered by James Chadwick in 1932, but the composition of this particle would ultimately found not to correspond to an electron plus a proton.
+In the intervening years the particle came to be called a neutron. a term invented in a 1926 paper by Andreas von Antropoff which also introduced the term neutronium.
+The work by von Antropoff was on a new proposed form of the periodic table and included a conjectured element made up of neutrons with no protons or electrons, which he placed as the chemical element of atomic number zero at the head of his new version of the periodic table.
+This neutronium was subsequently placed in the middle of several spiral representations of the periodic system for classifying the chemical elements, such as those of Charles Janet (1928), Edgar Emerson (1944), and John D. Clark (1950).
+All of these authors believed neutronium would be a noble gas.